RSDKModding/RSDKv3-Decompilation/flatpak/README.md

 # Sonic CD (Steam Version) Flatpak

-First, you first need to install the game on Windows using Steam.
+First, you first need to install the game using Steam.
 To get it, visit https://store.steampowered.com/app/200940/Sonic_CD/.

 Once you have the game, right click it in your Steam library and click `Manage` > `Browse local files`.